University College Hospital

 University College Hospital (UCH) is a teaching hospital in the Bloomsbury area of the London Borough of Camden, England.
 The hospital, which was founded as the North London Hospital in 1834, is closely associated with University College London (UCL), whose main campus is situated next door.
 The hospital is part of the University College London Hospitals NHS Foundation Trust.

 The hospital is on the south side of Euston Road and its tower faces Euston Square tube station on the east side.
 Warren Street tube station lies immediately west and the major Euston terminus station is beyond 200 metres east, just beyond Euston Square Gardens.

 History

 In 1826, the London University began emphasising the importance of having medical schools attached to hospitals.
 Before the hospital opened, only Oxford and Cambridge universities offered medical degrees, and as a consequence relatively few doctors actually had degrees.
-The hospital was founded as the North London Hospital in 1834 in order to provide clinical training for the "medical classes" of the university, after a refusal by the governors of the Middlesex Hospital to allow students access to that hospital's wards.
+It was founded as the North London Hospital in 1834 in order to provide clinical training for the "medical classes" of the university, after a refusal by the governors of the Middlesex Hospital to allow students access to that hospital's wards.
 It soon became known as University College Hospital.